 ‘It’s reserved for someone else.’

 ‘Oh, so there is a queue for it?!
 Ha, did you hear that, good people, there is a queue for this woman’s loyalty.
 Oh, I understand.’
-The man said in a loud voice, patronizing her, then continued ‘Well, good luck in finding it in the world once I sell it.’
+The man said in a loud voice, patronizing her, then continued ‘Well, good luck in finding it in the world once I disappear.’
 He grinned mockingly with his perfect smile, pulling the plaque from her chest as the blood was making its way between the rows of glittering stones on her black dress.

 She just smiled.
 He got off of her with the bloody plaque in his hand.
 Once on his feet, he cleaned the plaque with the white napkin.

-‘Told you we had to dirty it’ he said and turned his back on her, heading to the door.
+‘This no longer feels innocent.
+I guess this is our breakup.’
+He said and turned his back on her, heading to the door.
 What he failed to note was that Narah had gotten up on her feet, still in her heels, walking steadily as if no harm had been done to her.

 ‘Hey’ she shouted at him.
 He turned back around and the same meat knife flew toward his neck, hitting the jugular and damaging the carotid artery.
 He fell slowly on the ground, bleeding out.
 Then, she headed toward his dying body, reached to his inner pocket and took his cigarettes out, took the plaque and stuck it in her bra.